The process of insuring a vehicle with a salvage title can seem daunting, as these titles carry a stigma within the automotive industry.

 Will Insuring A Car With A Salvage Title Be More Expensive Than Insuring A Car With A Clean Title?

-Contrary to common salvage title myths, insuring a vehicle with such a designation may indeed result in higher premiums compared to those for cars possessing clean titles.
+Contrary to common salvage title myths, insuring a vehicle with such a designation may result in higher premiums than cars possessing clean titles.

 This discrepancy arises due to the perceived risk associated with vehicles that have previously sustained significant damage and undergone repairs, potentially impacting their safety and reliability.